 GYGA is an international project requiring collaboration among agronomists with knowledge of production systems, soils, and climate governing crop performance in their countries.
 A standard protocol for assessing yield potential (Yp), water-limited yield potential (Yw), yield gaps (Yg) and water productivity (WP) is applied for all crops and countries based on best available data, robust crop simulation models, and a bottom-up approach to upscale results from location to region and country.
 GYGA aspires for global coverage of yield gaps for all major food crops and countries that produce them.
 The first phase of the project (2012-2015) focussed on cereal crops.
 Recently, the crop list has been extended with soybean, sugarcane and potato.
 Detailed maps and associated databases are displayed and available to download.

-Currently the country by crop combinations included in the atlas account for 70, 84, and 45%, respectively, of the global rice, maize, and wheat production.
+Currently the country by crop combinations included in the atlas account for 91%, 86%, 58* and and 82%, respectively, of the global rice, maize, wheat and soybean production.

 |CROP||% GLOBAL AREA||% GLOBAL PRODUCTION|